 - 1. Properly secure the dolly to the tow vehicle, following the dolly manufacturer's instructions. - 2.
 Drive the rear wheels onto the tow dolly. - 3.
 Firmly apply the parking brake.
 Shift the transmission into PARK. - 4.
-Turn the engine OFF and remove the key fob from the ignition switch. - 5.
+Turn the ignition switch to the OFF position. - 5.
 Properly secure the rear wheels to the dolly, following the dolly manufacturer's instructions.